Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25021/README.md

 ## Journal Record
-Date:18/11/2025
+Date:18/11/2025,
-subject:Three people iam very grateful for 1.srinivasan sir,iam very grateful to sir beacuse he literally made me feel the toughest subject easier with his extraordinary teaching skills and i literally love the way he approach with students and understand us well.mainly he explain with general and real life examples which every one could understand regardless of which language they are comfortable with .he literally knows how each and every student's mind would be when it comes to maths.
+subject:Three people iam very grateful for, 1.srinivasan sir,iam very grateful to sir beacuse he literally made me feel the toughest subject easier with his extraordinary teaching skills and i literally love the way he approach with students and understand us well.mainly he explain with general and real life examples which every one could understand regardless of which language they are comfortable with .he literally knows how each and every student's mind would be when it comes to maths.